emmygithub/MyProject/README.md

 # MyProject
-A project where I learned Css from start.
-I was applying for a job in Ireland
+Writing a project for ireland